Everyone has a story arc — the life we show, and the motivations we don’t. Secret dreams. Emotional debts. Celebrated wins and unnoticed moments.

 I picked a few beads I like and started making patterns, then repeating them.
 This is the result of one of my first bead embroidery efforts.

-Maggie's hair is made from paint chips, cut and sewn onto the fabric.
-Her shirt is made from a fabric scrap given to me by my friend Christy who used the fabric to make a handbag.
+In this piece, Maggie’s hair is made from paint chips I found at the hardware store, hand-cut and sewn onto the fabric.
+Her shirt is a scrap of cloth from my friend Christy, who used the same material to sew a handbag.
+And the “a” in her name?
+That’s a mini donut, of course.

 This stocking is another homage to our family tradition, Donut Sunday.
 This is Ruth taking the first bite of her pink donut.